DKFZ members can submit their samples through the eBiss system. Non-DKFZ members have access to this service through Multiplexion.

 - Label the Safe Lock tube with âMCAâ and the âsample nameâ and your âcost centreâ as provided in the submission form

-If Monday is a public holiday, DNA delivery is on Tuesdays
+If Friday is a public holiday, DNA delivery is on Thursdays.

 To be done by the service unit

 - Multiplex PCR-based amplification of 24 SNP regions

 - Luminex-based detection of genotypes by specific oligonucleotide probes

 - Comparison of cell signature to database

 - Transfer of results to customer (the report can be used as certificate for granting agencies and journals)

 According to our own experience, we recommend to control:

 - All batches of stocked cell lines once